Wikidata: Logo

 The bars on the logo contain the word "WIKI" encoded in Morse code.
 It was created by Arun Ganesh and selected through community decision.

 Reception

 In November 2014, Wikidata received the Open Data Publisher Award from the Open Data Institute "for sheer scale, and built-in openness".

 In December 2014, Google announced that it would shut down Freebase in favor of Wikidata.

 As of November 2018, Wikidata information was used in 58.4% of all English Wikipedia articles, mostly for external identifiers or coordinate locations.
-In aggregate, data from Wikidata is shown in 64% of all Wikipedias' pages, 93% of all Wikivoyage articles, 34% of all Wikiquotes', 32% of all Wikisources', and 27% of Wikimedia Commons's.
-Usage in other Wikimedia Foundation projects is a testimonial.
+In aggregate, data from Wikidata is shown in 64% of all Wikipedias' pages, 93% of all Wikivoyage articles, 34% of all Wikiquotes', 32% of all Wikisources', and 27% of Wikimedia Commons.

 As of December 2020, Wikidata's data was visualized by at least 20 other external tools and over 300 papers have been published about Wikidata.

+In 2025, Wikidata was recognised as a "digital public good" by the Digital Public Goods Alliance.